US doubles spending on potential virus vaccine to nearly US$1 billion

 Moderna, which has been working with US health authorities, said it expects to be able to produce 500 million doses a year - and potentially up to 1 billion - starting in 2021.

-Chinese biotech firm Sinovac said Jul 6 that it, too, would begin a Phase Three clinical trial "this month," in collaboration with Brazil's Butantan biologic research centre.
+Chinese biotech firm Sinovac said Jul 6 that it would begin a Phase Three clinical trial "this month" in collaboration with Brazil's Butantan biologic research centre.

 Also reporting encouraging early results have been a British project developed by Oxford University in partnership with the multinational AstraZenica laboratory, and a Chinese project, led by researchers from agencies including the Academy of Military Medical Sciences.